 And below on the earth a plant had not grown up;

-The chaos (or water) tiamat (the sea) was the producing-mother of the whole of them,' etc. ('Chaldean Genesis,' p.
+The abyss also had not broken up their boundaries; The chaos (or water) tiamat (the sea) was the producing-mother of the whole of them,' etc. ('Chaldean Genesis,' p.
 62.)

 2.The Babylonian cosmogony, according to Berosus (B.C.
 330-260), commences with a time 'in which there existed nothing but darkness' and an abyss of waters, wherein resided most hideous beings, which were produced of a twofold principle...
 The person who presided over them was a woman named Omoroea, which in the Chaldean language is Thalatth, in Greek Thalassa, the sea, but which might equally be interpreted the moon' ('Chaldean Genesis,' pp. 40, 41).